What's Special about our Animals?

 - Higher levels of anti-oxidants such as beta carotene, Vitamin E and CLA

 Traditionally, all beef was grass fed.

 But in the United States today what is commercially available is almost all feedlot beef.
 The reason?
-Feedlot beef can be raised faster, and so is more profitable.
+Feedlot beef can be raised faster, making it more profitable.
 Seventy-five years ago, steers were 4 or 5 years old at slaughter.
 Today, they are 14-16 months old.
-You can’t take a grass-fed beef calf from birth weight of 80 pounds to 1,200 pounds in a little more than a year on grass.
+You can’t take a grass-fed beef calf from a birth weight of 80 pounds to 800 pounds in a little more than a year on grass.